Differentiation Through Black-Box Quadratic Programming Solvers: Experimental Details

 \subsubsection{Projection onto the probability simplex}

-For projection onto the probability simplex, as formulated in $P_{1}$, equation \eqref{eqn:proj_simplex}, we set $x \in \mathbb{R}^{n}$ with $x_{i} \sim \mathcal{N}(0,1)$.
+For projection onto the probability simplex, as formulated in $P_{1}$, equation \eqref{eqn:proj_simplex}, we set $x \in \mathbb{R}^{n}$ with $x_{i} \sim \mathcal{N}(0,1)$ drawn randomly from a standard normal distribution.
 The dataset, with 500 problems, has dimensions $n \in$ \{10, 20, 50, 100, 220, 450, 1000, 2100, 4600, 10000, 100000\}.
 For $n\leq4600$, each dimension contains 50 problems and 25 problems for $n>4600$.
 Gurobi is chosen as dQP's forward solver.
 Figure \ref{fig:structure} shows the median performance within the $1/4$ and $3/4$ quantiles for each dimension.
 SCQPTH failed for all problems with $n>50$.
-The statistics in Table~\ref{tab:performance_metrics_simplex} show that we outperform competing methods for differentiable QP in both forward and backward times.
+The statistics in Table~\ref{tab:performance_metrics_simplex} show that dQP outperforms competing methods for differentiable QP in both forward and backward times.